Infinity Institute

-Infinity Institute is a public middle school / high school located in the Greenville section of Jersey City, in Hudson County, New Jersey, United States, serving students in sixth through twelfth grades as part of the Jersey City Public Schools.
+Infinity Institute is a public middle school / high school located in Downtown,Jersey City, in Hudson County, in the U.S. state of New Jersey, serving students in sixth through twelfth grades as part of the Jersey City Public Schools.
+While it is a public school, students have to apply for admission.
+Applications must have multiple letters of recommendation, as well as impressive grades from the previous academic year.
+Middle school applicants take the Otis–Lennon School Ability Test, while high school applicants take the PSAT 8/9.
+About fifty applicants are accepted for sixth grade, while only around ten make it into seventh grade annually.
+Approximately 10% of applicants that apply to grades six through twelve are accepted.
+The school consistently ranks in the top 5% in New Jersey academically.
 The school was established in September 2010 under the Jersey City Board of Education.

-As of the 2021–22 school year, the school had an enrollment of 485 students and 20.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 23.9:1.
-There were 238 students (49.1% of enrollment) eligible for free lunch and 51 (10.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 288 students and 26.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.
+There were 149 students (51.7% of enrollment) eligible for free lunch and 17 (5.9% of students) eligible for reduced-cost lunch.

 History

 The school opened in September 2010, offering a magnet college preparatory program with admission based on an admission exam.
-The school is located in a building that has been leased from the Roman Catholic Archdiocese of Newark and that had been the previous home of the Create Charter High School, which lost its charter after the 2009-10 school year.
+The school was located in a building that had been leased from the Roman Catholic Archdiocese of Newark and that had been the previous home of the Create Charter High School, which lost its charter after the 2009-10 school year.

+Beginning with the 2025–2026 school year, Infinity Institute moved from its former location at 193 Old Bergen Road to the renovated Kennedy School building next to Ferris High School.
+The new facility provides upgraded amenities such as a gym, auditorium, cafeteria, and climate control, and now serves as the school’s permanent site.

 Standards

 General admittance is based on a consensus of PSAT scores, academic performance from the 6th through 8th grades, extracurricular activities, and teacher recommendations.
 With the primary goal of diversity through affirmative action, the school's enrollment is based on a quota of 25% White, 25% Black, 25% Hispanic, and 25% Other (mostly Asian).

-Students are also required to fulfill mandatory community service hours.
+Students are also required to fulfill 25 hours of mandatory community in order to graduate.
 They must also maintain a final grade of 70 or higher on all of their courses.
-If a student has a failing final grade in one course, he or she must go to summer school in order to pass the course.
+If a student has a failing final grade in one course, they must go to summer school in order to pass the course.
 If a student receives a failing final grade in two or more courses, he or she cannot re-enroll in the school the following school year, and must instead attend his or her local public or private high school.